-Special rules apply where Ordinary Shares are issued or transferred to, or to a nominee or agent for, either a person whose business is or includes issuing depositary receipts within Section 67 or Section 93 of the Finance Act 1986 or a person providing a clearance service within Section 70 or Section 96 of the Finance Act 1986, under which SDRT or stamp duty may be charged at a rate of 1.5 per cent.
-Following litigation, HMRC confirmed that they will no longer seek to apply the 1.5 per cent.
-SDRT charge on an issue of shares into a clearance service or depositary receipt arrangement on the basis that the charge is not compatible with EU law.
+Special rules apply where Ordinary Shares are issued or transferred to, or to a nominee or agent for, either a person whose business is or includes issuing depositary receipts within Section 67 or Section 93 of the Finance Act 1986 or a person providing a clearance service within Section 70 or Section 96 of the Finance Act 1986, under which SDRT or stamp duty may be charged at a rate of 1.5% Following litigation, HMRC confirmed that they will no longer seek to apply the 1.5% SDRT charge on an issue of shares into a clearance service or depositary receipt arrangement on the basis that the charge is not compatible with EU law.
+It was announced on 22 November 2017 that the government will not seek to reintroduce this charge following the departure of the UK from the European Union.

-Based on current published HMRC practice and recent case law, no SDRT should generally be payable where the transfer of shares to a clearance service or depositary receipt system is an integral part of an issue of share capital.
-Any liability for stamp duty or SDRT in respect of such a transfer that is not integral to an issue of share capital should generally be accountable by the clearance service or depositary receipt system operator or their nominee, as the case may be, but should, in practice, be payable by the participants in the clearance service or depositary receipt system.
+Based on current published HMRC practice and recent case law, no SDRT is generally payable where the transfer of shares to a clearance service or depositary receipt system is an integral part of an issue of share capital.
+Any liability for stamp duty or SDRT in respect of such a transfer that is not integral to an issue of share capital will generally be accountable by the clearance service or depositary receipt system operator or their nominee, as the case may be, but will, in practice, be payable by the participants in the clearance service or depositary receipt system.